Pearson-Higher-Ed/app-header/README.md

 When only the application logo is added, the default Pearson logo will be added along with the application logo image.

 The `height` property of both logos should be 37px.

+### 'Sign In'
+If the 'Sign In' wording needs to be changed to 'Sign in or Register' the boolean property `register` is passed as `true`

+Default `register` is false

 ### Methods